Manasvi070902/Expense-Tracker/README.md

 # Expense Tracker
 > <Subtitle>

-> Expense tracker made using React.js which keeps of your yearly expenses
+> Expense tracker made using React.js which keeps track of yearly and monthly expenses

 ## Installation
 ```